six workshop offerings

 Communication rooted in storytelling brings together key stakeholders to the same page.
 Stories reveal shared values and foster deeper understanding of common goals.
 The outcome is a shift in the collective consciousness of the community to create a shared narrative about the mission that has more clarity and focus.
 Participants come prepared with a story to share about why they work to make Evanston a better place.
 From these stories, we harvest common themes and identify key words that convey these themes.
 A new vocabulary emerges to be used in crafting the new overarching story.
 This session is designed to help attendees see their roles and that of their colleagues from a new perspective, identify the collective mission and vision of the community, and recognize opportunities to collaborate with others Workshop expert: Pon Angara

 Connecting to the Mission: How is the Mission Part of My Own Story?
-(April 1) WAITING LIST
+(Wednesday, April 1st online)

 The reasons why people support a cause are as varied as the individuals themselves.
 There is no on-size-fits-all story that connects board members, staff, volunteers and other stakeholders to your mission.
 Participants come prepared with a story to share about why they work to make Evanston a better place.
 From these stories, we harvest common themes to help us align individual stories with the mission.
 Participants have the opportunity to workshop their personal stories into their most compelling message about why their work for Evanston matters.
 This session is designed to help attendees express their personal connection to the mission in a unique way, appreciate the diversity in how people in the community forge meaning in their work toward common goals, and recognize opportunities to collaborate with others.
 Workshop expert: Pon Angara

-Nonprofit Financial Statements: The Intersection of Finance and Mission Advancement (April 28)
+Nonprofit Financial Statements: The Intersection of Finance and Mission Advancement (April 28-RESCHEDULED FALL 2020)

 You do not have to be an expert in finance or accounting to ask good questions about financial statements and operating budgets.
 Learn some strategies for understanding financial statements and asking relevant and important financial questions.Gain insights how to communicate organization’s mission through your financial statements.Workshop expert: Marian Powers